-The Bachelor of Arts in Political Science at St. Edward’s University prepares students for careers in public service, electoral politics, non-governmental organizations and the private sector.
-Dive into the study of political systems to understand how they shape both culture and behavior.
+The Bachelor of Arts in Political Science at St. Edward’s prepares students for careers in public service, electoral politics, non-governmental organizations and the private sector.
 If you're passionate about making a difference in your community, then this major is for you.

 Graduates are also prepared to pursue advanced studies in political science, law, public administration, international relations or public policy.
 An advanced degree is required to teach at the college level.